How and when to publish a blog.

 Blogging offers a very personal way of engaging with people.
 Entries are linked to named authors who put a face to what might otherwise be perceived as a faceless organisation.
 It’s this personal dimension that, for users, adds credibility and a sense of openness.

 This means you should write as you speak.
 Write as an individual, not as an impersonal organisation or team.
-You should still follow the style guide but this doesn’t mean you can’t be warm, candid or personal.
+You should still follow the style guide but this does not mean you cannot be warm, candid or personal.
 You should be all of these things.

 Blogs can - and should - spark conversations.
 This means being accountable for the things you write and responding to any comments you receive.
 If you engage in dialogue, both on your blog and on other social networks, it’ll improve your users’ experience and help you learn more about them.